RPiSpy/pi-hole-screen/README.md

 If the screen doesn't appear to work, get to the commandline and look at the contents of the oled-screen.log file.

 # Fonts
-The follow fonts are used by the script to display data on the screen:
+The following fonts are used by the script to display data on the screen:
 - Big Shot by Portmanpreau - https://www.dafont.com/big-shot.font
 - Pixel 12x10 by Corne2Plum3 - https://www.dafont.com/pixel12x10.font
 - VCR OSD Mono by Riciery Leal - https://www.dafont.com/vcr-osd-mono.font
+They were chosen to best represent text at the required pixel sizes.